Installing plugins on cacti is a simple procedure

 Disable the plugin.

-This will uninstall the plugin from cacti but will NOT remove the files from the server to do that you must manually remove the plugin until you remove the files the plugin will show to be avaliable to be installed.
+This will uninstall the plugin from cacti but will NOT remove the files from the server to do that you must manually remove the plugin until you remove the files the plugin will show to be available to be installed.

 WARNING: Uninstalling a Cacti Plugin generally also removes any database tables that that Plugin created, which means your data!
 Before uninstalling Plugins, it would be wise to have a backup strategy in place in case you accidentally uninstall a Plugin and loose your data!